My rating: 4 of 5 stars

 To the tub-fast and the diet.

-The play, considered as a whole, does not endorse Timon’s extremism.
-In fact, Apemantus tells Timon, “The middle of humanity thou never knewest, but the extremity of both ends.”
-Similarly, the senators at the end plead with Alcibiades to spare the city and its institutions, since they should not be simply collapsed onto the men and women who have corrupted them:
+The play, considered as a whole, does not endorse Timon’s extremism; rather, Shakespeare illustrates extremes to advocate moderation.
+Apemantus tells Timon, “The middle of humanity thou never knewest, but the extremity of both ends.”
+Similarly, the senators at the drama’s conclusion plead with Alcibiades to spare the city and its institutions, since they should not be confused with the men and women who have corrupted them:

 These walls of ours